Brandon Bridge: Saskatchewan Roughriders

 On August 8, 2016, Brandon Bridge worked out with the Saskatchewan Roughriders.
 He officially signed with the team on August 10, 2016.
 In January 2017, the Riders traded away starting quarterback Darian Durant, moving Brandon Bridge into competition for the starting role for the 2017 CFL season.
 However, during the off-season the Riders added CFL veteran Kevin Glenn, former NFL Pro-Bowler Vince Young and Bryan Bennett.
 Both Vince Young and Bryan Bennett were released before the start of the season, leaving Bridge as the back-up quarterback behind Kevin Glenn.
 Due to an injury to Glenn, Bridge started the game against the Hamilton Tiger-Cats on September 15, 2017, completing 21 of 31 passes for 231 yards and 3 touchdowns as the Roughriders won by a score of 27–19.
 He was the first Canadian quarterback to throw three touchdowns in a game since Greg Vavra in 1984.
 In the off-season the Roughriders acquired quarterback Zach Collaros, relegating Bridge to a backup role alongside David Watford.
 Bridge started four regular season games in 2018, and also started the Western Semi-Final playoff game, becoming the first Canadian quarterback to start a playoff game since Gerry Dattilio did so in 1984.
 Bridge was unable to lead the Riders to victory, falling 23–18 to Winnipeg, ending their season.
 He became a free agent on February 12, 2019.

 Toronto Argonauts

 On February 24, 2019, the Toronto Argonauts announced that they had signed Bridge to a contract.
 The contract is reportedly for one year.
 Bridge was competing with fellow quarterbacks James Franklin, Mcleod Bethel Thompson, Michael O’Connor and Dakota Prukop for a roster spot.
 He was released by the Argos on June 8, 2019 after the conclusion of the preseason.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

 Bridge was signed by the Montreal Alouettes on June 22, 2019 following an injury to starting quarterback Antonio Pipkin during their first game of the season.
 On July 31, 2019 Bridge was released from the Alouettes roster.